Documents Required for GST Registration in India

 1. Increased costs due to software purchase- – Increased costs of software purchase that assists in GST filing process has led to higher operational costs for many businesses.

-2. Compliance: Businesses need to file returns 3 times a month for every state in which they operate translating to at least 36 filings in a year per state.
+2. Compliance: Businesses must file returns three times a month for every state in which they operate, resulting in at least 36 filings per year per state.

 3. SMEs have a higher tax burden- Smaller businesses, especially in the manufacturing sector, have faced difficulties under GST.
-Earlier, only businesses whose turnover exceeded Rs 1.5 crore had to pay excise duty.
+Earlier, only companies with a turnover exceeding Rs 1.5 crore were required to pay excise duty.
 But now, any business whose turnover exceeds Rs 20 lakh has to pay GST.

-4. An online taxation system – Unlike earlier, businesses have now been forced to move from pen and paper invoicing system to online return filing & making payments.
-They have also had to employ tax professionals to be GST-complaint.
+4. An online taxation system – Unlike earlier, businesses have now been forced to move from a paper-based invoicing system to online return filing and making payments.
+They have also had to employ tax professionals to ensure GST compliance.

-Change being the only constant they say, is never easy.
-The government is trying to smoothen the road to GST.
-It is important to take a leaf from global economies that have implemented GST before us, and who overcame the teething troubles to experience the advantages of having a unified tax system and easy input credits.
+Change, being the only constant they say, is never easy.
+The government is trying to smooth the road to GST.
+It is essential to learn from global economies that have implemented GST before us and overcame the initial challenges to reap the benefits of a unified tax system and simplified input credits.

 About author